EthanJolles/EthanJolles/README.md

 - 💻 My main language is Java, but I am pursuing more as time goes on

-- ⚡ I am the founder of Jolles Tech
+- ⚡ Founder of Jolles Tech

 - 📫 Take a look at my company's website! https://jolles-tech.herokuapp.com/